yekta/banano-website/content/announcements.md

   2- The date for the announcement starts with four hastag symbols (#) and is in year-month-day format -> #### 2020-01-29 3- The description is the following line after the date without any starting symbols -> This is an example description.
 -->
+### BANANO Monthly Update #73 (May 2024)

+#### 2024-05-05

+Here's the fresh Banano Monthly Update May 2024 with all the news and updates from the Banano ecosphere in April 2024.
+Check it out here: [Banano Blog](https://banano.cc/blog/banano-monthly-update-73-may-2024).
+[Medium Article](https://medium.com/banano/banano-monthly-update-73-may-2024-83921419137d).

 ### BANANO Monthly Update #72 (April 2024)

 #### 2024-04-23